syl22-00/pocketsphinx.js/README.md

     recognizer.postMessage({command: 'stop'});

-It will then send a last message with the hypothesis, marked as final (which means that it is more accurate as it comes after a second pass that was trigered by the `stop` command).
+It will then send a last message with the hypothesis, marked as final (which means that it is more accurate as it comes after a second pass that was triggered by the `stop` command).
 It would look like: `{hyp: "FINAL RECOGNIZED STRING", final: true}`.

 ## 4.4 Using `CallbackManager`